ZhenqiLiu-Jason/zliu3_cs4080_project1/README.txt

-Here is how to generate the PDF from scratch:
+Here is how to get the plots and data:

 Requirements:
 1. Make sure you have Python as a command.
 2. Make sure you have numpy and matplotlib Python environments.
-3.
+3. Make sure you have other modules installed.
-4. Make sure you have LaTex tools.
+    Run the code and see what is missing.

 Steps: